Course Faculty: Bonnie Martin-Harris, PhD, Roxann Diez Gross, PhD, Christy Ludlow, PhD, Paula Sullivan, MS, and Jacqueline Hind, MS.

 Roxann has published several scientific papers and clinical book chapters.
 Her primary area of research examines interactions between breathing and swallowing in neurologic and respiratory disease.
 Over the past 7 years, Roxann has expanded her clinical work and research to include non-pathologic forms of esophageal dysphagia.

-Financial — Roxann Diez Gross is the author of "Quick Pocket Reference for Tracheostomy Tubes and Speaking Valves" published by Northern Speech Services; receives royalty payments.
+Financial — Roxann Diez Gross is the author of "Quick Pocket Reference for Tracheostomy Tubes and Speaking Valves" published by Northern Speech Services; receives royalties.

 Nonfinancial — Roxann Diez Gross has no relevant nonfinancial relationships to disclose.